Weekends (see events for dates)

 Cooking facilities and food storage are available in all locations for self catering use.
 On occasion the bunkhouse or hostel will provide breakfast, packed lunches and sometimes evening meals at a reasonable additional cost.
 Some individuals prefer to eat out and sometimes the accommodation is located near to local restaurants and pubs.

-The Club does not organise transport to the club weekends and members normally car share.
-The accommodation costs usually range from £35 – £65 for the weekend depending on the type of location and length of stay.
+The Club does not organize transport to the club weekends and members normally car share.
+The accommodation costs usually range from £25 – £40 pounds per night depending on the type of location and length of stay.
 Depending on the location and time of year the group numbers on a Club weekend will range from ten to the mid twenties.

 The Club weekends tend to be very popular because they offer good value accommodation, the opportunity to explore more remote areas and the chance to make new friends.
 Invariably if you attend one then you will more than likely want to attend more.